The Gloucestershire Exiles

 How can I get involved?

-Membership of Gloucestershire Exiles has an annual subscription cost of £15 (concessions offered).
-Life membership is £150.00 if you are over 65.
-To find out more and to receive a complimentary copy of Outside-edge, please contact our Membership Secretary Matt Davies on matt.davies@bbc.co.uk or 07970 730267
+Membership of the Gloucestershire Exiles has an annual subscription cost of just £20 ( £25 for joint membership).
+To find out more and to receive a complimentary copy of Outside-edge, please contact our Membership Secretary, Matt Davies, at matt.davies@bbc.co.uk or on 07970 730267.

-2023 Exiles Day at the Visit Cayman Islands Cheltenham Cricket Festival
+2024 Exiles Day at the Cheltenham Cricket Festival

 2023 Gloucestershire Exiles dinner at Lord's